MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-command-line-options.md

 Suppresses the "Reload Source?" dialog box and automatically reloads source files.

 <span id="_______-QY______"></span><span id="_______-qy______"></span> **-QY**
 Suppresses the "Save Workspace?" dialog box and automatically saves workspaces.
-See [Using Workspaces](using-workspaces.md) for details.
+See [Using Workspaces - WinDbg (Classic)](using-workspaces.md) for details.

 <span id="_______-robp______"></span><span id="_______-ROBP______"></span> **-robp**
 This allows CDB to set a breakpoint on a read-only memory page.
 (The default is for such an operation to fail.)